Vera Michelena: Film

 She starred in at least two silent films, both opposite her then husband Harry Spingler.
 Michelena played Helen Warner in Driftwood, a family drama produced in March 1916 by the Ocean Film Corporation.
 The film was adapted from the 1911 Owen Davis play by Anthony Paul Kelly and directed by Marshall Farnum, brother of Dustin Farnum.
 Michelena next appeared in The Devil's Playground, a social drama produced by Monmouth Films in 1917.
 The Devil's Playground was directed by Harry McRae Webster, who also shared the writing credits with Dallas Tyler.

 Personal life

 Michelena first married Paul Schindler, a composer and orchestra director who composed music for such shows as Tiger Lilly, The Geezer of Geck, The Wizard of Oz and The Isle of Spice.
 Michelena divorced Schindler on May 16, 1917, over alleged statutory offences.
 On April 30, 1918, she married stage and film actor Harry Spingler in a ceremony held in Queens, New York.
 This union ended after Michelena sued for divorce in Los Angeles in February 1921 on the grounds of desertion.
 On August 12, 1922, in Manhattan, Michelena married Fred Hillebrand, her leading man over much of her latter career.
-They remained together until Michelena's death in 1961 at their residence in Queens.
+They remained together until Michelena's death in 1961 at their residence in Queens, New York.